 The Aurora Borealis, better known as the Northern Lights, has been captivating travellers for hundreds of years, a natural phenomenon that occurs when electrically charged particles from the Sun enter the earth's atmosphere.
-Aurora borealis is an ancient Latin name for the Northern Light, which means the dawn of the north.
+Aurora borealis is an ancient Latin name for the Northern Light, which means the dawn of the North.

 Statistically speaking, auroras are most active in the weeks surrounding the equinoxes in March and September.
 Darkness is essential, so September through to mid-April are the best times boasting long and black evenings.